 Deb has worked extensively to build strong relationships across sectors and effectively address complex challenges through creativity and collaboration.
 She has developed and managed innovative programs at the Pratt School of Engineering and the Nicholas School of the Environment of Duke University, Stanford University, University of Florida, North Carolina Coastal Federation, North Carolina National Estuarine Research Reserve, and with technology companies.

 Deb earned a PhD from the University of Florida focused on adaptive management of resources and stakeholder education and engagement.
 Her doctoral research focused on using a network approach to understand communication flows and decision making around water and wildlife resources in the Okavango Delta of Botswana.
 She was a postdoctoral scholar at Stanford University and holds Master of Environmental Management, Master of Arts in Teaching, and Bachelor of Science degrees from Duke University.

 Emmit Owens servers as Membership Recruitment & Retention Manager of the Research Triangle Cleantech Cluster.
 He brings eight years of non-profit experience and a wealth of knowledge about North Carolina’s cleantech assets.
 Emmit has been with RTCC since December 2013, previously serving as a Program Assistant and Interim Executive Director.

-Previously, Emmit served as a regional coordinator for the North Carolina Biotechnology Center, where he focused on the growth of the biotechnology sector in southeastern North Carolina.
-His duties included collecting and analyzing metrics to create insightful reports used to market and brand regional assets and develop action plans.
+Emmit has also served as a regional coordinator for the North Carolina Biotechnology Center, where he focused on the growth of the biotechnology sector in southeastern North Carolina.

-Emmit received his Masters of Public Administration from the University of North Carolina Wilmington and his Bachelor of Arts degree in government from Campbell University.
+Emmit received his Master of Public Administration from the University of North Carolina Wilmington and his Bachelor of Arts degree in government from Campbell University.